hassan-shahbazi/OCR/README.md

 # OCR (Card Scanner)

-A simple iOS application which can scan and detect *Mauritius ID Cards*, and store the information for later user.
+A simple iOS application which can scan and detect *Mauritius ID Cards*, and store extracted information.
 It is using **CoreML** and **Google Vision** for object and text detections.

 A sample *Mauritius ID Card* is availabe under the [Resources](https://github.com/Hassaniiii/OCR/tree/master/CardScanner/Resources) folder.